metamn/beat/code/pages/design-systems-are-a-cultural-challenge/design-systems-are-a-cultural-challenge.md

 {% markdown %}

 We all love Design Systems.
-For their clarity, comfort, and the quietude inserts in the back of our head: finally, we are on the right path.
+For their clarity, comfort &mdash; and the quietude inserts in the back of our head.
+Finally, we are on the right path.

 However, we might not be immediately capable to embrace it.
-They require change of mind and a new company culture.
+They require change of mind and change in company culture.

 ## What Design Systems Are

-It's 2019 yet many articles with such titles are popping up constantly and are upvoted.
+It's 2019 yet many articles with such titles are popping up and get voted up constantly.
 Even silly or basic ones.
 People &mdash; it seems &mdash; are still familiarizing with the idea.

-I found this strange.
-Google's Material Design is years old; so it is Lonely Planet's Rizzo.
+I find this strange.

+Google's Material Design is many years old; so it is Lonely Planet's Rizzo.
 React and co. offers myriads of design system and living styleguide plugins and implementations.
 Sketch has a plugin to export a design system into React components without code written.
 Even this blog was created using a design system four years ago.

 Why Design Systems are not ubiquitous?

 The answer was not obvious until I've met a company willing to implement it but failed on the road.

-> _Development Team_: Yes, we can see now how a Design System can constitute the basis for all our other assets (websites);
+> - _Development Team_: Yes, we can see now how a Design System can constitute the basis for all our other assets (websites);

-> _Design Team_: Yes, we've been designing with design systems since 2007 and we see the commercial capacity.
+> - _Design Team_: Yes, we've been designing with design systems since 2007 and we see the commercial capacity.

+In spite of the enthusiasm and good will we've ended up with no design comps.

 ## What difficulties Design Systems impose

-In spite of the enthusiasm and good will we've ended up with no design comps; The design team was not able to deliver a design system.
+In this particular case &mdash; which might be similar as well for other companies like this in size and cultural heritage &mdash; the design team was not able to deliver a design system.
 On code, we've ended up with components so big in number and redundancy they've escaped under control.

-And the lessons are frightening.
+And the lessons are:

 ### Deconstruction